Roger-luo/pytorch-complex/README.md

 revision 6cb593b88cb0c411690b4957850058329526d87b.
 Other
 revisions may work, but you will void the warranty.

+To use this commit, `git clone` pytorch and checkout to this commit, then build pytorch from soruce.
-Build this plugin just like a normal Python package:
+After you build PyTorch successfully, you will be able to build this plugin just like a normal Python package:

 ```sh
 python setup.py install